Hackchain/hackchain/README.md

 curl https://api.hackcha.in/
 ```

-The whole point of this "continuous hackathon" is to capture someone else's
+The whole point of this "continuous CTF challenge" is to capture someone else's
 coins and protect them.
 It is very close to [CTF challenges][1], but
 participants compete with each other instead of attacking some predefined
 software.